byjg/docker-php/docs/image-base.md

 # PHP "*-base" Image

-All "*-base" images are based on Alpine Linux and only the necessary layers.
-Because of that the images are tiny and very optimized.
+All "*-base" images are based on Alpine Linux and include only the necessary layers.
+Because of this, the images are tiny and very optimized.

 You can find more than 45 extensions pre-installed in all images: